 - Remember to use your eyes and ears to gather reactions and go around the cycle again.

-After all, if you have had an impact on what people do or say or feel or think, the answers will be different next time round!!
+After all, if you have had an impact on what people do or say or feel or think, the answers will be different next time around!!

 Like what you’re reading?
 Sign up here to be part of our Lean and Leaders community or click here for more articles.

-Becoming part of our community will enable you to keep up to date with best practice about Lean and Leadership.
+Becoming part of our community will enable you to keep up to date with best practices about Lean and Leadership.

 Are you as Lean as you think you are?